-These dog crates come with a sliding tray under the floor which makes them much easier to clean than soft sided dog crates, nylon dog crates or plastic ones.
+These dog crates come with a sliding tray under the floor which makes them much easier to clean than soft sided dog crates, nylon best dog crates or plastic ones.

 Your dog’s crate should be large enough for your pooch to stand up, turn around, and lie down comfortably.
 If the crate is too big, then your dog may use one area of the crate for sleeping and another to go to the bathroom.
 You want to avoid that.

 2. Introduce your dog to the crate